 Tampa has restaurants that aren't just excellent, they are historic.
 The Columbia Restaurant in Ybor City is the oldest restaurant in Florida, founded in 1905, and you won't find more authentic Cuban cuisine if you drove to Miami.
 Bern's Steak House in the Soho district is known world-wide and Rachael Ray rated it the best restaurant in America, and celebrities, professional athletes, and even Presidents have dined there.
 They boast a wine room with over 600,000 bottles of fine wines, and a gourmet dessert room.
 From cheeseburgers to Châteaubriand, Tampa has it all.

-Tampa has an astonishing array of museums to enjoy, dozens in Tampa itself, and hundreds within a one hour drive.
+Tampa has an astonishing array of museums to enjoy, dozens in Tampa itself, and hundreds within a two hour drive.
 From obscure, niche places like the Tampa Firefighters museum or the American Victory Ship and Museum, to the sprawling Tampa Museum of Art, Tampa has spectacular museums that are awe-inspiring, fun, and educational.
 Here's a few of the biggest and most well known: